4 Minute Read

-Looking for a fun and informative gift for a graduating high school senior?
-Something full of wisdom that speaks passionately to college students and addresses the common money challenges they’ll soon encounter?
+Looking for a fun and impactful gift for a graduating high school senior or college freshman?
+Maybe something they’ll actually read?
 Look no further than The Graduate Survival Guide.
 This book will show students how to succeed in college and avoid money problems.

 Outstanding student loan debt in America currently stands at $1.4 trillion.
 Trillion!(1) That’s ridiculous!
-The bottom line here is simple—paying back student loans always takes longer than you think and costs more than you want to spend.
-So students should avoid them at all costs!
+The bottom line here is simple: paying back student loans always takes longer than you think and costs more than you want to spend.
+Students should avoid them at all costs!
 Don’t you wish someone had shared that insight with you when you were in college?
-The Graduate Survival Guide includes personal stories and practical advice to help students steer away from loans.
+The Graduate Survival Guide includes personal stories and practical advice to help students steer clear of loans.

-Despite what the credit card companies often tell new arrivals on campus every fall, there’s really no such thing as a free pizza, a free T-shirt, or a free anything.
+Despite what the credit card companies often tell new campus arrivals every fall, there’s really no such thing as a free pizza, a free T-shirt, or a free anything.
 For hungry college students, the offer of a free gift in exchange for a credit card application can be enticing.
-But no freebie is worth signing up for something that leads to debt.
+But no freebie is worth signing up for a debt trap.
 The Graduate Survival Guide shares the facts about credit cards, dispelling not only the “free” gift myth but also many others that could trap students in a cycle of debt.

 Every young person, and especially every college student, must learn this: Your now impacts your tomorrow.
 That’s why it’s so important for young people to have the tools they need to make smart choices.
 From choosing the right major to avoiding scams, The Graduate Survival Guide gives students both the information and the inspiration they’ll need to make good choices throughout college and into adulthood.

 This is where our budgeting expert Rachel Cruze takes the wheel.
 She will walk you through the steps you need to make a budget each month.
-It doesn’t take long for freshmen to realize the need for a detailed plan to keep track of all their classes, deadlines and study sessions.
-But far too many students fail to make a similar plan for their money—a budget.
-The Graduate Survival Guide helps students understand the importance of making and sticking to a budget as well as offers advice on things like insurance, making money and even budget-friendly date nights.
+It doesn’t take long for college freshmen to realize the need for a detailed plan to track all of their classes, deadlines and study sessions.
+But far too many students fail to make a similar plan for their money.
+The Graduate Survival Guide helps students understand the importance of making and sticking to a budget.
+It also offers advice on things like insurance and budget-friendly date nights.

 Many of tomorrow’s millionaires are in college today.
 And when they hit seven figures, it probably won’t be from winning the lottery or signing that longed-for sports contract.
 Instead, they’ll reach millionaire status through the long and satisfying process of saving money over time.
-In The Graduate Survival Guide, students will learn five foundational steps for handling money, 10 reasons to save in college, and the power of having cash on hand.
+The Graduate Survival Guide teaches students the reasons they need to make saving a priority—even while still in college!